jsirex/itgmachine/README.md

 ## Disk

 *NOTE: My first intention was to create machine with hidden partition for backup/restore purpose.*
-*Despite the fact I implement this complicated logic, after pondering about it, I decided to drop this.*
+*Despite the fact I've implemented this complicated logic, after pondering about it, I decided to drop this feature.*
 *If you think you need backup/restore just do it in your way and I keep installer simpler.*

 There is not strict disk layout required.
 Do it like you want.
 Here is some recommendation: